 We've learned that many people want a wireless security camera to keep an eye on the people and pets they love.
 If this is your goal, here are some things to consider:

-• Two-way communication: This lets you listen in and talk to the pets or people at home.
+- Two-way communication: This feature lets you listen in and talk to the pets or people at home.

 Related articles

 Beware of using an indoor camera to look outside through a window.
-They can't capture images after dark because the night vision LEDs reflect off the glass, blinding the camera to the outside view, making it useless.
+They can't capture images after dark because the night vision LEDs reflect off the glass, blinding the camera to the outside view and rendering it useless.

-If outdoor and indoor security is a priority for you, we recommend getting the right type of camera for each area.
-You may be able to find an indoor camera (like Wyze Cam v3's window mount) that minimizes the glare and reflection of a window—but make sure customer reviews back up the claim.
+If outdoor and indoor security are priorities for you, we recommend getting the right type of camera for each area.
+You may be able to find an indoor camera (like Wyze Cam v3's window mount) that minimizes the glare and reflection of a window, but make sure customer reviews back up the claim.

 Related questions